Survey - please

 the PRII in UK magazine Guitarist from September 1984; big

-thanks to Gordon Trunkfield for sending this in.
+thanks to Gordon Trunkfield for sending this in, and (new June

 Owner's Manual (about 2Mb) ... this amp is so simple and intuitive to use, the manual's almost a waste of paper.
 I doubt it's going to tell you anything new.
 But hey, I was curious to see it, and former PRII-owner Curtis was kind enough to get it scanned in, so here you are.